roeszler/kapthol/README.md

 ### Content

+- Primary and additional CSS and hmtl coding was studied and reworked from moduels provided through the Code Institute's [Diploma in Full Stack Software Devlopment](https://codeinstitute.net/se/full-stack-software-development-diploma/), [W3 Schools](https://www.w3schools.com/), [Stack overflow](https://stackoverflow.com/) and [mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/background).
 - The screen size for mockups and responsiveness testing was sampled from [GBK Soft](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) and based current resolutions typically found in the UK marketplace
 - Country codes for dropdown list in contact us section - [html-code-generator.com](https://www.html-code-generator.com/html/drop-down/country-names)

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was sourced from [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans) by Juan Pablo del Peral, Huerta Tipográfica and [Nunito](https://fonts.google.com/specimen/Nunito) by Vernon Adams, Cyreal, Jacques Le Bailly imprted via google fonts.
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)